 Throttled batch updates provide the benefits of JIT and immediate updates, but do so at the cost of additional complexity.
 Throttled batch updates use an external program to apply your migration UDF to groups (or "batches") of documents at a slower rate.
 You manipulate that rate by modifying either the number of documents in each batch or the period of time between each batch.
 This enables you to tune the time to completion, allowing you to migrate your entire data set without imposing any performance penalties.

 If a request is made to access or alter a document that has not been migrated while your batch is still processing, you apply your migration UDF to that document first, just as you do with a JIT update.

 You cannot modify the

-values of indexes, including binding objects, once they have been created.
+, once they have been created.
 If you have an index over a previously existing field and want to use it for the newly migrated field, you must create a new index.

 Fauna also limits concurrent index builds to 24 per account, not per database.
 Attempting to exceed this limit results in an HTTP 429 error that your application must handle.
 Additionally, index builds for collections with more than 128 documents are handled by a background task.
 This means that your transaction will complete successfully quickly, but you will not be able to query the index until it has finished building.